unionai/unionai-docs/source/user-guide/core-concepts/serving/adding-your-own-code.md

 ## Example app

-We will start with a simple app that consists only of the framework code that is need for an app and a small piece of custom logic.
+We will initialize the app in `app.py` as before, but now we will add two files containing our own code, `main.py` and `utils.py`.

 In a local directory, create the following files: